parkerrudd/movie-guessing-game/README.md

 ## Tools

-This uses the TMDb API
+This uses the TMDb API.
+I used React for the frontend and Node.js for the backend.